-A little bit of back story
+A little bit of backstory

-At first, I spent a great deal of time taking photos of flowers and jewellery, which I arranged mimicking fashion magazines, but obviously not being that great at it.
+At first, I spent a great deal of time taking photos of flowers and jewelry, which I arranged mimicking fashion magazines, but obviously not being that great at it.
 My passion for photography grew, and I bought some books on the subject to get better.
-I got a lot better and the interest only grew stronger with the years.
+I got a lot better and my interest only grew stronger with the years.
 I upgraded to a DSLR a few years later, and in 2015 I bought a Canon 5D Mark III (which I still use as I’m writing this).

 I never traveled with my family.
 On holidays we mostly went camping someplace by the west coast and visited museums and such.
 Rather than walks in nature, smaller towns were often part of the itinerary.
 The furthest I’d been from home until 2010 was Bornholm -which is kinda far away because it’s at the other end of the country from where I was born, but it’s still a part of Denmark.
 So, when I went to London with a group of people I’d never met before on a trip for youngsters, the travel bug bit me.
 And it bit me hard.